-If at any time during work with the Thesis Committee, the student finds timing and communication are breaking down, it is the student's responsibility to report these complications immediately to the MFA director to get the process back on track in time for the review.
+If at any time during work with the Thesis Committee, the student finds timing and communication are breaking down, it is the student's responsibility to report these complications immediately to the MFA Director to get the process back on track in time for the review.
 The student's success is the program's top priority, and communication must stay open and clear through the entire process.
 Delay in reporting communication problems will complicate the program's ability to serve the student's best interests.

-If at any time during the process the Thesis Committee feels that timing and communication are breaking down (they have tried to address the breakdown and the situation is not improving), they are encouraged to discuss the challenges with the MFA director, and issue a Student Alert in order to quickly and efficiently resolve any issues.
+If at any time during the process the Thesis Committee feels that timing and communication are breaking down (they have tried to address the breakdown and the situation is not improving), they are encouraged to discuss the challenges with the MFA Director, and issue a Student Alert (by way of the student's Mentor) in order to quickly and efficiently resolve any issues.